Read more

 In many cases oral presentation-assigned authors have also shared their ePoster.

-Click on "more info" to view any additional elements, –such as audio, videos, articles and links–, that each author has shared with us.
+Click on "more info" to view the ePoster and any additional elements, –such as audio, videos, articles and links–, that each author has shared with us.

 The headphones 🎧 icon indicates that a podcast presentation is available.